Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 "There are 5 levels of ‘Grand Cru’ in the Bordeaux wine classification structure!"

 The Wines of Bordeaux were classified in 1855 [created for an exposition in Paris for Emperor Napoleon 111’s birthday] and this is of significant importance to the wine quality structure of Bordeaux.
-‘The 1855 Classification’ is complex and needs to be understood as it forms the platform for all the great Bordeaux wines from the top 88 Chateaux as we know them today, along with structures such as Cru Bourgeois and Bordeaux Superieur, which we will expand upon in future articles.
-We will also travel around the region discovering many other wine treasures such as the luscious wines of Sauternes and Barsac and the significance of ‘Noble Rot’ in their wine production.
-We will also discuss the difference between the wines of the ‘left and right banks’ of the river Garonne and in between the ‘two seas’ - Entre de Mers’.
+‘The 1855 Classification’ of grand cru classé is complex and needs to be understood as it forms the platform for all the great Bordeaux wines from the top 60 Chateaux as we know them today.
+After the creation of this, some appellations created their own classifications too.
+These are:

 Matching Bordeaux Wines with Food